asifRaeesIqbal/fleetcar-test/README.md

 The application should be available on localhost port 8080

-the swagger for the applciation is also available on :
+the swagger for the application is also available on :

 http://localhost:8080/fleetcar/swagger-ui.html